State auditor: UC wrongly admitted well-connected students

-SAN FRANCISCO (AP) - A California state audit has found that the University of California wrongly admitted at least 64 wealthy students over the past six years as “favors to donors, family, and friends.”
+SAN FRANCISCO (AP) - The University of California “inappropriately admitted” at least 64 wealthy students over the past six years as “favors to donors, family, and friends,” according to an audit released Tuesday that found hundreds more questionable cases of student athletes accepted to the top UC schools.

+“This is a significant problem that the university needs to deal with,” State Auditor Elaine Howle said in a telephone interview.

+The audit examined admissions policies and practices over a six-year period at four of the UC’s nine campuses - UCLA, UC Berkeley, UC San Diego and UC Santa Barbara.
+It reviewed the academic years of 2013-14 through 2018-19.

-The California State Auditor also found in the audit released Tuesday that campus staff falsely designated 22 of the applicants as student-athlete recruits because of donations from or as favors to well-connected families.
+Auditors found that 22 applicants were falsely designated as student-athlete recruits “because of donations from or as favors to well-connected families.”
+These students “had little or no athletic skills,” Howle said.

-One campus, the University of California, Berkeley, admitted 42 applicants through its regular admissions process based on connections to staff, leadership, and donors, but those applicants were not as qualified as others who were denied admission, the audit found.
+“UC Berkeley really had some significant weaknesses in their admissions process,” Howle said.
+The audit found that the elite school admitted 42 applicants based on their connections to donors and staff while denying admission to others who were more qualified.

+Howle said she believes the findings have barely scratched the surface of problems in the UC admissions process.

+“We think that the Office of the President and their audit function should be not only looking deeper at these four campuses but looking at all of the campuses in the UC system,” Howle said.

-The audit was conducted in response to the national college admissions scandal last year that embroiled prestigious universities around the country, athletic coaches and dozens of wealthy parents.
-Those investigations previously identified at least three students at UCLA and UC Berkeley who were improperly admitted.
+The audit was requested last year by state Assemblywoman Tasha Boerner Horvath in response to the national college admissions scandal, which embroiled prestigious universities across the country, athletic coaches and dozens of wealthy parents.
+The scandal shed light on the murky world of U.S. college admissions and how the rich and famous exploited it to buy their children’s way into top schools with rigged test scores or fake athletic credentials.
+At the center of the scheme was Newport Beach-based college admissions consultant, William “Rick” Singer.

+Those investigations, known as Operation Varsity Blues, previously identified at least three students at UCLA and UC Berkeley who were improperly admitted.

 UCLA men’s soccer coach Jorge Salcedo was indicted on charges of racketeering conspiracy for allegedly accepting $200,000 in bribes from the scheme’s mastermind, Rick Singer, in exchange for helping two students gain admission to the school as soccer players, though they didn’t play the sport competitively.
 Salcedo pleaded guilty to one count and is expected to be sentenced next month.